WebEngineering-FHNW/bewertete-uebung-stokalakis/docs/exercise/exercise.md

 injected into the Web MVC cycle.

 Engingeering:
 - full commit log (btw: who is "trentDoom"?)
+[My old username; changed it after I've noticed that I'm actually a grown man and should use an "age-appropriate" nickname :)]
 - no tests
 - very nice commenting